ISD at Warp Speed - 2002

 After looking at the earlier models of ISD, it almost seems inevitable that we would end up with the present ADDIE model that contains the five phases of analysis, design, development, implementation, and evaluation.
 Almost every version throughout its history either had or alluded to the five phases of the model.
 Thus, this could conceivably be the most stable part of ISD as even its opponents have a hard time arguing against the five phases as Diane Gayeski notes in A Hard Look at ISD.

 Good Points of ISD

 Bad Points of ISD

-ISD was originally built for large training projects: if you have a large project or several designers working on a project, then this is probably one of the best choices for keeping everyone on track and within budget.
+ADDIE was originally built for the U.S. Armed Forces, thus it is aimed at large training projects — if you have a large project or several designers working on a project, then this is probably one of the best choices for keeping everyone on track and within budget.

-Being quite large in scope, it can easily overwhelm smaller projects.
+Being quite large in scope, it can often overwhelm smaller projects.
 However, the model itself is quite easy to understand.

 Being a fairly simplistic looking model, some people fail to do even some basic research on it, thus they tend to make wrong conclusions about it, such as: it's linear or it's not learner centered.
 Yet, as we have seen, none of these are true.

-And since it is fairly easy to understand if one does do some studying, then it can be a vital building block for new instructional designers as it covers the basics — analysis, design, development, implementation, and evaluation.
-However, part of the reason it looks simplistic is that it has a cybernetic quality to it, so we often have a tendency to think that it will take care of the project at hand, yet it is we, the instructional designers, who control it, thus if a good learning package gets built using the model, we congratulate ourselves, however, if a bad learning package gets built by using the model, then the tool normally gets blamed.
+And since it is fairly easy to understand if one does do some studying, then it can be a vital building block for new instructional designers as it covers the basics.
+However, part of the reason it looks simplistic is that it has a cybernetic quality to it, so we often have a tendency to think that it will take care of the project at hand, yet it is we, the instructional designers, who control it, thus if a good learning process gets built using the model, we congratulate ourselves, however, if a bad learning package gets built, then we tend to blame the tool.

 Warping with ISD